hamin/FayeSwift/Readme.md

 ### sendMessage

-You can call sendMessage to send a dicitonary object to a channel
+You can call sendMessage to send a dictionary object to a channel

 ```swift
 client.sendMessage(["text": textField.text], channel: "/cool")